 “To love at all is to be vulnerable.
 Love anything, and your heart will certainly be wrung and possibly broken.
 If you want to make sure of keeping it intact, you must give your heart to no one, not even to an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket or coffin of your selfishness.
 But in that casket—safe, dark, motionless, airless—it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.… The only place outside Heaven where you can be perfectly safe from all the dangers … of love is Hell.”

-In the process of restoring a marital relationship and rebuilding trust, the first priority is for the spouse who was cheated on to start working through the process of forgiveness.
-This will likely take some time before a devastated spouse is ready to start work on.
+In the process of restoring a marital relationship and rebuilding trust, the priority is for the spouse who was cheated on to start working through the process of forgiveness.
+This will likely take some time before a devastated spouse is ready to start work.
 Granting forgiveness for something so devastating and painful as betrayal will take time.
-Yet, without forgiveness it is impossible to rebuild trust.
+Yet, without forgiveness, it is impossible to rebuild trust.
 Trying to rebuild trust before you have worked through the process of forgiveness is like putting the cart before the horse.

 I have heard many spouses who’ve had an affair say that if only their spouse would forgive them, they could move past the adultery.
-What they are really saying is “If my spouse would trust me, we could move past the adultery.”
+What they are saying is “If my spouse would trust me, we could move past the adultery.”
 Trust and forgiveness are two different things.
-It is imperative that we understand that forgiveness is not the same thing as trust.
+We must understand that forgiveness is not the same thing as trust.

 For anyone to forgive their spouse is usually not something they are ready to do until they’ve had adequate time to process the trauma associated with the infidelity.
 If you are the one who was cheated on, before you can move past the adultery you must make sure that you have made significant progress on forgiveness before you can expect to take the next step in rebuilding trust.
 As you work through the process to rebuild trust, began asking God to help you forgive your spouse for all the hurts and wrongs committed against you.